ManticoreGamesInc/platform-documentation/src/api/player.md

 player:SetDefaultCamera(defaultCamera, 1)
 Task.Wait(2)

--- Players also have an "overide camera", which has higher priority -- than the default camera.
+-- Players also have an "override camera", which has higher priority -- than the default camera.
 It's usually used for moving the camera -- somewhere briefly, before reverting to the default camera. local overrideCamera = World.SpawnAsset(propTestCamera,